We’re painting a brighter future through the Paint Circular Economy Headquarters (PaCE HQ)

 We’re sure you have questions, so we’ve included some FAQs below:

-At Paintback we've been busy over the last seven years building a collection network across Australia and diverting unwanted paint and packaging materials destined for landfill.
+At Paintback we've been busy over the last nine years building a collection network across Australia and diverting unwanted paint and packaging materials destined for landfill.
 This means that less waste ends up there or cluttering up people's sheds and businesses.
 But we've still got a lot to do.
 Our planet's resources are finite, and we know we cannot continue to throw them out after we use them.
 So, the need to implement a circular economy is more important than ever.

 If you haven’t heard this term before, it means taking the resources we’d normally throw away after using a product, and turning them into valuable stuff we do want.
 It involves redesigning things and the materials we use to be less resource hungry, including fixing and refurbishing used items to extend their useful life.
 It recaptures leftovers and remanufactures them into new materials and products.